asier-ortiz/euskoplan-client/README.md

 # Euskoplan Client

 Discover the beauty of the Basque Country with Euskoplan, an interactive web platform designed for tourism enthusiasts.
-Create personalized itineraries, explore popular destinations, and share your travel plans with other users.
+Create personalized itineraries manually or with the help of AI, explore popular destinations, and share your travel plans with other users.

 ## Table of Contents